POINTS OF INTEREST

 REQUIREMENT FOR GRADUATION

-Graduands will have passed each section of this course to the satisfaction of the Examiners and accrued a total credits score of 85
+Graduands will have passed each section of this course to the satisfaction of the Examiners.

 The President’s Day & Graduation Ceremony is held annually at Hunton Park (Hertfordshire) – a delightful Queen Anne Mansion set in parkland.
 Graduands (wearing academic robes with the Red, White and Black hoods of TTS) receive their well earned Diplomas from the President in the presence of Family and Friends.